1 September 2021

 Of the categories involved:

-Processor warrants that the personal data and categories of data subjects described in this Schedule 1 are complete and accurate, and indemnifies Processor for any deficiencies and claims resulting from Processor's incorrect representation.
+Controller warrants that the personal data and categories of data subjects described in this Schedule 1 are complete and accurate, and indemnifies Processor against any defects and claims resulting from an incorrect representation by Controller.

 Access to data

 Through the Surver customer panel you can see what information we store about you and you can also make changes.
-You can also email us at firstname.lastname@example.org if you want to know what information we store about you.
+You can also email us at firstname.lastname@example.org if you would like to know what information we store about you.